semio-ai/quori_description/README.md

 ### 1 Getting started

 Clone and built this repo.
-After a sucessful cakin_make continue to install the remaining packages

 ### 2 Microphone Array
 The following package is used to interface with the ReSpeaker 2.0 microphone array